 Do NOT train with heroes you want to keep.
-If you use a guy to train, that guy disappears forever.
+If you use a hero to train, that hero disappears forever.
 So there are two types of heroes: those you upgrade, and those you sacrifice to those you upgrade.
 You NEED smaller guys in the future, so once you upgrade someone, do NOT sacrifice them away!
 Also, I suggest saving special 'Trainer' heroes to use when you get 4- or 5-star heroes.
 You WILL get these in about a week or so (depending on how much you play), so BE PATIENT!

 Do NOT level your one star guys!
 Except maybe the one they force you to ascend during the tutorial.

 Do NOT train with heroes of a different color.
 You get far better benefits from similar color guys.